princeton-nlp/DensePhrases/README.md

     ]
 }
 ```
 Each `context` contains a single natural paragraph of a variable length.
 See `sample_text.json` for example.
-The following command creates phrase vectors for the custom corpus (`sample_text.json`) with the `dph-nqsqd3-multi5-pb2` model.
+The following command creates phrase vectors for the custom corpus (`sample_text.json`) with the `densephrases-multi` model.

 ```bash
 python generate_phrase_vecs.py \